Cirsium texanum Buckley

 USDA Symbol: CITE2

-The Texas thistle grows 2-5 feet tall, without branches, or sparingly branched near the top.
+The Texas thistle grows 2-6 feet tall, without branches, or sparingly branched near the top.
 The numerous leaves are alternate, 4-9 inches long, smaller on the upper third of the stem.
 Leaves are green above and white below, with a woolly texture on the underside.
 The irregular lobes have spines at the tip but few elsewhere on the leaf.
-There is 1 flower head to a stem, with no ray flowers but numerous disk flowers, which are deep rose-lavendert.
+There is 1 flower head to a stem, with no ray flowers but numerous usually purplish disc flowers.

 Bumblebees work the flowers when they mature.

 Leaf Margin: Lobed